-Call open: Novel Antibacterial Compounds and Therapies Antagonizing Resistance (NACTAR)
+Call closed: Novel Antibacterial Compounds and Therapies Antagonizing Resistance (NACTAR)

 Antimicrobial resistance (AMR) is one of the major threats to human health in the 21st century, with some bacterial pathogens acquiring resistance to all clinically available antibiotics.
 Worldwide, infections caused by multi-drug resistant (MDR) bacteria are now a major cause of morbidity and mortality, and have markedly increased healthcare costs.
 Consequently, the aim of this program is to discover, develop and exploit new resources for antibiotics and alternatives to antibiotics and to provide a trajectory for their clinical development.
 The NACTAR program connects to the National Antibiotic Development Platform (NADP), which was established by NCOH, CARES, CeSAM and Immuno Valley with support of the Dutch Ministry of Health, Welfare and Sport (VWS) with the aim of supporting the development of drugs to counter AMR.

 The aim of the NACTAR program is to deliver new bioactive compounds and alternatives to antibiotics aimed at curing human infectious diseases caused by MDR bacteria.
 This includes the use of microbial hosts and methodologies to synthesize new bioactive compounds and semi-synthetic variants, characterization of their antimicrobial activity and their efficacy in infectious disease animal models.
 We foresee many potential patent applications, and opportunities for small-to-medium enterprises to interact with academia.
 Project proposals should adhere to the full programme guidelines as defined in this document below.

 • Proposals should address (one of the) topics as described in ‘Objective of the Programme’,